alamine53/myhugowebsite/content/_index.md

 {{< figure class="avatar" src="/avatar.png" alt="avatar">}}

-Researcher with background in economics.
+Experienced researcher with background in macroeconomics.
 Most recently, I worked as a Research Analyst doing machine learning for crisis prediction at the IMF.

-As an ex-national basketball player, I'm interested in how sports dynasties are built.
+As an ex-national basketball player, I'm interested in how ultra-successful sports dynasties are built.
 Specifically, I explore the role of coaching, player development, and roster distributions in shaping sustained success.

 ## Articles